kbevers/proj.4/docs/source/operations/transformations/lschelmert.rst

 .. versionadded:: 7.1.0

 .. note::
-	The operation Helmert 2D TransformationLeast with Squares Collocation is processes once for each point.
+	The operation Helmert 2D Transformation Least with Squares Collocation is processes once for each point.

 +---------------------+----------------------------------------------------------+